-14.Can I start a concentration before I am accepted into the BA Applied Criminology Program?
+16. Can I start a concentration before I am accepted into the Bachelor of Arts in Applied

+Criminology Program?
 You could start to take courses toward your concentration depending on course offerings and the availability of seats.

-15.Do my course credits from another institution transfer to Douglas College?
+17. Do my course credits from another institution transfer to Douglas College?

-Yes, several courses are University Transferrable (UT) and will transfer as equivalent courses into the Douglas College BA in Applied Criminology.
+Yes, several courses are University Transferrable (UT) and will transfer as equivalent courses into the Douglas College BA, Applied Criminology.
 Courses that do not transfer as equivalent can often be used as general or criminology specific electives.
 You can check BC Transfer Guide or check the CRIM course in the Douglas College website: CRIM 1100 and click Course Transfers to determine transferability.

-16.Do I continue to build on my GPA if I transfer from another institution?
+18. Do I continue to build on my GPA if I transfer from another institution?